pinskylab/kelpEVOL_fq_gz_processing/README.md

 ## **9d.
 Clean the Scratch Drive**

 Clumpify gums up your scratch drive with a lot of temporary files.
 You must delete them or else you'll run out of space.

-`cleanSCRATCH.sbatch <Directory Path> <Pattern>`
+`cleanSCRATCH.sbatch <Directory Path> "<Pattern>"`

+Replace <Directory Path> with the path to the directory with files you want to delete.

+Replace <Pattern> with a pattern that will match all of the files you want to delete.

+DO NOT RUN THIS SCRIPT AT THE SAME TIME AS CLUMPIFY.
+You should only run this after clumpify is done.
+As long as clumpify has completed, after running this script, you can move onto the next step without waiting for this to finish.

 ```bash